AverageHelper/Promise/README.md

 # Promise

-A description of this package.
+A simplistic implementation of `Promise`s in Swift.

+I mainly took inspiration from the JavaScript Promises API.